-To my surprise, I received a call asking what we’d be happy with.
+To my surprise, I received a call that afternoon asking what we’d be willing to spend.
 I responded with something along the lines of:

-“If we can get 3 concepts to choose from, to include a logo, can design, case design and tap design with all the original artworks for $x,xxx, then we’ll do it, but I don’t want any of these asterisks or trailing fees or anything”
+“If we can get 3 concepts, to include a logos, can designs, case designs and tap designs with all the original artworks for $x,xxx, then we’ll do it.”

 ($x,xxx was a tiny fraction of the original quote, I’m omitting the figure out of respect and not wanting to devalue their work for future clients).

 I thought that’d be the end of it, but sure enough they replied within a day and said they’d do it!